veelenga/veelenga.github.io/_posts/2015-09-05-make-your-own-shard-in-crystal-language.markdown

 ### Adding an executable

 Currently Crystal does not have a convention where to place executable files.
 So, we're going to create a new file in `bin/` directory.
 I believe that is the best place for our executable.
-Let's create `bin/hallo` with the following content:
+Create `bin/hallo` file with the following content:

 {% highlight ruby %}
 require "../src/hallo"